World Cup 2018 Round of 16: Latest Bracket, Predictions and Sunday Odds

 Ivan Rakitić: “It is not easy to hold back Denmark’s offense, Eriksen in particular, who I think is one of the best playmakers in Europe and the world.
 We should pay special attention to him.” #WorldCup #CRO #DEN https://t.co/Qoo0IHrbV5

-Croatia were one of the most impressive sides in the group stages and have quality throughout their team.
-Denmark are defensively sound but other than Eriksen have looked short in attack and will need to be far more adventurous if they are to progress.
+Croatia were one of the most impressive sides in the group stage and have quality throughout their team.
+Denmark are defensively sound but, other than Eriksen, have looked short in attack and will need to be far more adventurous if they are to progress.

-Pogba: Messi's Been the Best for 10 Years and Won't Stop Now